MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/windows-services/security-guidelines-for-disabling-system-services-in-windows-server.md

 | Name | Description |
 |--|--|
 | **Service name** | KeyIso
 | **Description** | The CNG key isolation service is hosted in the LSA process.
-The service provides key process isolation to private keys and associated cryptographic operations as required by the Common Criteria.
-The service stores and uses long-lived keys in a secure process complying with Common Criteria requirements.
+The service provides key process isolation to private keys and associated cryptographic operations, as required by the Common Criteria.
+The service stores and uses long-lived keys in a secure process that complies with Common Criteria requirements.
 | **Installation** | Always installed |
 | **Startup type** | Manual
 | **Recommendation** | No guidance